Fody/PropertyChanged/readme.md

     }
 }
 ```
-Actually records and nested classes are not supported.
+- Only classes are supported, no records.
+- For nested classes, all containing classes must be partial, too.

 ---
 ## Notes